SvenPuschmann/losung4conky/doc/README.txt

 == Errors and solutions ==
 Preface: Below the phrase <Year> stands for the current year, e.g. 2011.
 Solutions might take effect after a little delay, depending on the setting update_interval in your file .conkyrc.

 Instead of the Bible verses nothing is shown.
 Reason:
-Probably you didn't follow the installation steps right.
+1. Probably you didn't follow the installation steps properly.
+2. The configuration settings in the file .conkyrc are unsuitable for your desktop environment (GNOME, KDE etc.).

 Solution:
+To 1.:
 Repeat the installation.
 If you installed the program to another than the default directory, insert the right directory name to the call in .conkyrc.
-You can find a template in file conky-example-rc.
+You can find a template in the files conkyrc-1.9-example (for Conky 1.9) and conkyrc-1.10-example (for Conky 1.10).
+To 2.:
+Open the file .conkyrc in your home directory.
+Find out which desktop environment you use.
+Remove the heading remarks '# '/'-- ' from the settings for your desktop environment.
+Save the file.

 Instead of the Bible verses the message "The file losungen<year>.csv is missing." is shown.
 Reason: